DominiqueMakowski/CV/PROFILE.md

 Exhaustive, plain-text record of everything about Dominique Makowski.
 This file is the **source of truth**: nothing is ever shortened, curated or deleted here.
-Rendered outputs (`DominiqueMakowski_CV.Rmd`, lab profiles, biosketches, funder portals, LinkedIn) are *views* on this file and may select, compress or reorder — but they must not be the only place a fact lives.
+Rendered outputs (the CV in `cv/`, lab profiles, biosketches, funder portals, LinkedIn) are *views* on this file and may select, compress or reorder — but they must not be the only place a fact lives.